 - Fermi Large Area Telescope (Fermi-LAT) – exploring the extreme universe since 2008.
 Fermi-LAT is a time-domain all-sky survey covering four orders of magnitude in gamma-ray energy.
 Keith works on the origin of the extragalactic gamma-ray background and indirect dark matter searches.

-We are looking to expand our group in the 2018-2019 academic year with openings for graduate students.
 If you are interested to collaborate with and/or join our research group, please contact Keith.

 - Robert Morgan (Grad Student) – searching for explosive optical transients associated with TeV-PeV astrophysical neutrinos.

 Madison is home to many active research groups in astrophysics, cosmology, and related fields.
 Below are a few examples: